Princess Pat (song)

 "Princess Pat" is a 1917 North American song, popular to sing at campfires.
 It began as a military cadence of Princess Patricia's Canadian Light Infantry.

 Lyrics

-The Real Princess Pat and her Colours
+The Real Princess Pat and her Colors

-Princess Patricia, the Colonel-in-Chief, designed and made by hand the regimental colours of the Canadian Forces infantry regiment, named in her honour.
+Princess Patricia, the Colonel-in-Chief, designed and made by hand the regimental colors of the Canadian Forces infantry regiment, named in her honour.

 They are a crimson flag with a circular purple centre.
 In the circle are gold initials V P which stand for Victoria Patricia.
 The regimental colours became known as the "Ric-A-Dam-Doo", reportedly from the Gaelic for "cloth of your mother".
-This colour was carried in every regimental action during World War I.
+This color was carried in every regimental action during World War I.

 The Ric-a-Dam-Doo

 The original Ric-a-Dam-Doo is now in The Military Museums in Calgary.